lucapette/deloominator/CONTRIBUTING.md

 $ make ci
 ```

-Which runs the tests and other tests to ensure code quality and consistency.
+Which runs all the tests and other checks to ensure code quality and consistency.

 ## Submit a pull request